Isra-Mosad/Isra-Mosad/README.md

 ------------------------------------------------------------------------
 CyberSecurity student who has a passion for learning new challenges.
 ---------------------
-- 🔭 I’m currently working on Graduation-Project
-- 🌱 I’m currently learning Web-Pentesting
+- 🌱 I’m currently learning Cloud Architecture
 - 🤔 I’m looking for help with Bug-Bounty
 - 💬 Ask me about roadmaps
 - 📫 How to reach me: